-We would also like to acknowledge former staff at the UCLA Luskin Center for Innovation who have substantively contributed to the center's approach to evaluating TCC investments across sites: Erin Coutts, J.R.
-DeShazo, Michelle Einstein, Silvia R. González, Lolly Lim, Britta McOmber, and Kelly Trumbull.
-Thank you to Evelin Estrada Ramírez, graduate student researcher, for her support.
+We would also like to acknowledge staff and graduate student researchers at the UCLA Luskin Center for Innovation who have previously contributed to the center's evaluation of TCC investments across sites: Erin Coutts, J.R.
+DeShazo, Michelle Einstein, Silvia R. González, Dinan Guan, Lillian Liang, Lolly Lim, Bo Liu, Britta McOmber, Evelin Estrada Ramírez, Kelly Trumbull, and V. Kelly Turner.
 Similarly, we extend our thanks to our former colleagues at the UC Berkeley Center for Resource Efficient Communities (CREC) who consulted in the original TCC evaluation plan: William Eisenstein and Zoe Elizabeth.